By Shawn Rolph

 - soothing day-to-day stress – Did you know that your body best absorbs CBD with fat?
 This makes it a perfect accompaniment for a morning cup of coffee and cream.
 Stir it into your mug to help soothe away the daily stresses of life and stay focused on what matters most in your day.

 - improved energy – If you have a long day ahead, you may crave a little extra energy to help you tackle your obstacles and still enjoy every moment.
-A CBD energy shot may directly support the energy-boosting aspects of your ECS.
+Including a shot of CBD for energy may directly support the energy-boosting aspects of your ECS.

 - support restful sleep – Enhance your bedtime rituals by stirring in a CBD oil to your evening hot chocolate.
 You may find that your mind is more at ease as you close your eyes and drift off.